act65/masters-thesis/abstraction/complexity/README.md

 Want to measure the optimal policies return w and w/o abstraction.
 The quality of the abstraction is then then difference in computational/sample complexity divided by the change in optimal return.
 (ahh, no. bc the optimal policy might now be a lot harder to find!?!)

+## Questions

+- (when) Is finding the optimal policy harder in the abstraction than in the original space, even if value is preserved!??
+-

 ## Computational complexity